st7ma784/image-builder/README.md

         # Use a Dockerfile template instead of a Dockerfile included in the repository.
         # dockerfile_template: python-pip

+        #Use an Experiment spec to immediately launch tests.
+See note about using Image: {{ .env.NAME }}
+        #spec_file: UnitTest.yml

         # The GitHub token is used to authenticate with the GitHub Package Registry for caching Docker builds.
 If omitted, caching will be disabled.
         github_token: ${{ secrets.GITHUB_TOKEN }}